Gman615/Python_Projects/README.md

 # Bank_db

 This is another example of a Django project, this one works as a checkbook app for people that allows users to balance their checkbook with a stored balance.
 In many ways, this app operates similar to a bank website.

+# Nice or Mean

+With Python, this is a basic video game with if/elif/else statements where the user chooses how to interact with people.